reductstore/reduct-cpp/docs/api_reference/index.md

 # 📒 API Reference

-The SDK has a few interfaces to communicate with [ReductStore via HTTP](https://docs.reduct.store).

-!!! info
-    The SDK is written in a way to hide all dependencies and implementation in .cc files.
-So, the user works only with abstract interfaces and factory methods.
+The API reference for the SDK provides information on how to communicate with [ReductStore via HTTP]((https://docs.reduct.store).
+The SDK is designed to hide implementation details in .cc files, allowing users to work with abstract interfaces and factory methods.

 ## Error Handling

-The SDK doesn't use exceptions for error handling.
-Instead of them, all methods return `Error` or `Result`, which contains the result of function and `Error`.

-The example of the error handling:
+Error handling in the SDK is done through the use of `Error` or `Result` objects, rather than exceptions.
+These objects contain the result of a function as well as an `Error` object, which can be checked for success or failure.
+An example of error handling with the SDK:

 ```cpp
 reduct::Result<int> Foo() {